Loan Officer Resources > State Licensing

-If you’d like to become a loan officer in New Jersey, there is a clear path to follow to first get your license and then start your career as a MLO.
-The term mortgage loan originator (MLO) and licensed mortgage loan officer are frequently used interchangeably and both reflect the important job of helping home buyers find and secure the right home loan for them.
-Many of the steps to become licensed MLO are the same in all states, but there are few state specific tasks that must be completed to get your New Jersey loan officer license.
+If you’re interested in becoming a mortgage loan officer in New Jersey, there is a clear path to follow to get your New Jersey MLO license and begin your career in the residential mortgage industry.
+The term mortgage loan originator (MLO), licensed mortgage loan officer are frequently used interchangeably and both reflect the important job of helping home buyers find and secure the right home loan for them.

 Step 1: Request your NMLS account